OCEANS APART: Rod Stewart & ATLANTIC CROSSING…………

 Whereas a new Rod Stewart LP was big news for the music press, not long into the sessions he found himself on most front pages of the UK national press when it was revealed Rod and recent Bond-girl Britt Ekland were now a romantic item – Stewart taking heed of suggestion by the Swedish actress to divide ‘Atlantic Crossing‘ into a ‘slow‘ and ‘fast‘ side, being so taken with the idea as to do it again on his next album ‘A Night on the Town.’

-In the event, it probably didn’t do ‘Atlantic Crossing‘ many favours, the superior ‘slow’ side doing little more than exposing the sterility of the other, Stewart having his wish granted for a more substantive sound, but it came at the expense of swing and style – although it remains doubtful if even Wood or Waller could have set off some sparks on the generally lacklustre ‘fast’ side.
+In the event, it probably didn’t do ‘Atlantic Crossing‘ many favours, the superior ‘slow’ side doing little more than exposing the sterility of the other, Stewart having his wish granted for a more substantive sound, but it came at the expense of swing and style.
+It remains doubtful, however, if even Wood or Waller could have set off some sparks on the generally lacklustre ‘fast’ side.

 It would be overstating the case to say his four compositions (‘Three Time Loser‘, ‘Alright for an Hour‘, ‘All in the Name of Rock ‘N’ Roll‘, ‘Stone Cold Sober‘) are poor songs, yet in truth none are particularly memorable.
 In fairness, Rod comes up with some good lines to show he is still not taking life or himself too seriously, but most of his witticisms become lost amidst technically accomplished, but stilted performances.